Calculating the mental health levy

 The thresholds are adjusted if you:

-- are only liable to the levy for part of the financial year.
+• are only liable for the levy for part of the financial year.

-Where more than one of these circumstances apply, multiple adjustments are needed.
+Where more than 1 of these circumstances apply, multiple adjustments are needed.
 These adjustments are made automatically when you lodge returns through QRO Online.

 Company A is not a member of a group, employs in Queensland only and pays $112 million in taxable wages in the 2023–24 financial year.
 This is how the mental health levy will be calculated.